Blocked Text Numbers

 - For example: "[Insert Your Business Name]: You have an appointment for Tuesday at 3:00 PM.
 Let us know if you have any questions!"

 - Clearly state your audience if applicable (i.e. employees, members)

-- Do not include a callback number that is different from the number you are sending the message from (Call forwarding is available for Text-Em-All text numbers - please contact our Customer Experience team to set this up!)
+- Don't include a callback number that is different from the number you are sending the message from (Call forwarding is available for Text-Em-All text numbers - please contact our Customer Experience team to set this up!)

-As always, our support team is here to answer any questions you might have.
 Feel free to reach out to our team to contact us anytime at email@example.com or call us at 877-226-3080.